ucsb-cs148-w23/project-t04-interactivesolarsystem/README.md

 ## How to Deploy
 Go to this link:
 https://team04-interactivesolarx.itch.io/team04-interactivesolarx

  You will be prompted to enter a password, enter: cs148winter

- *** NOTE: Safari does not appear to be compatable with running the program, both Chrome and Firefox appear to work. ***
+ *** NOTE: Safari does not appear to be compatable with running the program, Chrome, Firefox, and Edge appear to work. ***

 User roles: users looking to simulated different views of the solar system.
 There will be no restriction to any user as anyone is welcomed to use our simulator.